coling01/coling01.github.io/tips.md

-# Tips
+# Top Tips

+# General
+G1) ALWAYS Look to see if you can take any of your opponents pieces

+G2) ALWAYS Look to see if your opponent can take any of your pieces

+# Opening Game

-1) In the opening, move 1 or 2 central pawns to release your Bishops and Queen
+O1) Move 1 or 2 central pawns to release your Bishops and Queen

-4) Get your Knights and Bishops out early
+O2) Get your Knights and Bishops out early

-3) Castle to get your King safe and Rooks to the middle
+O3) Castle to get your King safe and Rooks to the middle

-4) ALWAYS Look to see if you can take any of your opponents pieces

-5) ALWAYS Look to see if your opponent can take any of your pieces

-6) Take extra care with your Queen
+O4) Take extra care with your Queen

+# Middle Game

-7) Make your pieces to work together i.e. Attack an enemy piece with more attackers than defenders
+M1) Make your pieces to work together i.e. Attack an enemy piece with more attackers than defenders

-8) Make your pieces work together i.e. Get close to the enemy King with Queen protected by another piece

-9) If you ahead then swap pieces to simplify
+M2) Look at your opponents move before you make yours

+M3) Remember piece value when swapping pieces Pawn 1, Knight Bishop 3, Rook 5, Queen 9

-10) When ahead, swap pieces to simplify the board and increase your advantage
+M4) When ahead, swap pieces to simplify the board and increase your advantage

+M5) If cannot think what to do, attack an enemy piece with

+M6) Remember Forks, Pins, Skewers, Revealed Attacks

+# End Game
+E1) If a Pawn has an open route to the other side, defend it ( Rook behind ? ) and push it

-11) Keep some pawns to allow promotion to a Queen
+E2) Keep some pawns to allow promotion to a Queen

+E3) Make your pieces work together i.e. Get close to the enemy King with Queen protected by another piece

-12) Use 2 Rooks / Queens to sweep the enemy King to the edge for an easy checkmate
+E4) Use 2 Rooks / Queens to sweep the enemy King to the edge for an easy checkmate